Home » San Diego » Tips for visiting San Diego Zoo with kids

 Free San Diego Zoo entry for kids

-Every year, in the month of October, in honor of the zoo’s founding, children aged 11 and younger can enter for free.
+Every year, in October, in honor of the zoo’s founding, children aged 11 and younger can enter for free.

 However, an adult (18+ years) with a valid ticket must accompany the children.